 Jamaica is becoming more and more popular with backpackers and travelers who want to have more authentic experiences and escape their all-inclusive resorts.

 As an avid traveler, backpacking mostly in Latin America and the Caribbean.
 I have spent many seasons traveling in and around Jamaica and still visit the island regularly.
+I truly love this country and want to share some of my favorite things to do in Jamaica to help make your vacation to this Caribbean island the best it can be!

 Before we get into this list of things to do on Jamaica’s west coast, note that the following activities listed are to give you a mixture of things to do in both Negril and Montego Bay.